3 Programming Fundamentals in R (Part I)

 ## [1] "integer"

-The Logical data type has two possible values: TRUE and FALSE.
-In programming, we frequently need to handle conditions and make decisions based on whether specific conditions are true or false.
+The Logical data type has two possible values: TRUE or FALSE.
+In programming, we frequently need to make decisions based on whether specific conditions are true or false.
 For instance, did a student pass the exam?
-Is a p-value below 0.05?
+Is a p-value below 0.052?

 The Logical data type in R allows us to represent and work with these true or false values.